MedUnes/97/README.md

 > [!tip]
 > Nowadays, Rust stands out as a system programming language that effectively addresses these issues, demonstrating its prowess in modern computing environments.

+### 51- A Message to the Future (Linda Rising) 👍👎

+* "*Smart Developers Syndrome*": This refers to the tendency of some developers to overcomplicate solutions in order to impress others.
+Not only is this approach detrimental, but it also complicates collaboration within software development teams.
+As you delve deeper into the field of software engineering, you'll find how much the *KISS* principle (Keep It Simple Stupid) is valued among community members.

+> [!tip]
+> "Simplicity is the ultimate sophistication."
+(Leonardo da Vinci)

+### 52- Missing Opportunities for Polymorphism (Kirk Pepperdine) 👎

+> [!tip]
+> In the context of *OOP*, this equation is always valid:
+>
+>      `if..then..else + logic switch = interfaces + strtegy pattern`